_edited.jpg)

 The fork design that Glen is using to eat is modeled after what was used in Star Trek.

-On page 142, Paradox uses a variation on the "Vulcan Nerve Pinch" used by Spock in the Star Trek series.
+On page 142, Parallax uses a variation on the "Vulcan Nerve Pinch" used by Spock in the Star Trek series.

 The Sumanor was inspired by the Roman empire and Ailati refers to Italy where Rome is located.